moses1998lee/ortools_cpsat_guide/README.md

 # An ORTools CP-SAT Solver Guide (Google)
-A more comprehensive guide to the inner workings of ortools.cp_sat.python by Google
+A more comprehensive guide to the inner workings of ortools.sat.python by Google